 - Right-of-way condition monitoring

-- Self-contained cellular AND satellite communications
+- Self-contained cellular communications

 - Integrated web reporting